 The song, ‘Uncaged,’ is probably the most successful in this collection, its verses sounding somewhat curiously similar to the Flashdance song ‘What a Feeling.’
 It’s nicely accompanied by backing vocals from Nina Müller and Alexandra Neuenschwander, and some plangent violin.
 The song reaches a rousing crescendo towards the end, with the lyrics, “Birds: gather round my window/Teach me how to fly/ Teach me how to fly.”
 The song’s structure is very much echoed by one of the later songs on the album, ‘Anastasia,’ although this time to less successful effect.

-While there’s no doubting the sincerity of James Fredholm’s project – and his desire to stay true to himself and his vision is entirely laudable – what ultimately fails to satisfy is that the musical accompaniment too often feels like it’s artificially grafted onto the poetry, rather than feeling like a natural union.
+While there’s no doubting the sincerity of James Fredholm’s project – and his desire to stay true to himself and his vision is entirely laudable – what ultimately fails to satisfy is that the musical accompaniment too often feels like it’s artificially grafted onto the poetry, rather than convincing as a natural union.

 A marriage of poetry and music – but not always a particularly successful one.